 He failed in his attempts to stop the rebel Barons seized effective control of the crown and they, and many of the moderates not in overt rebellion, forced King John to agree to a document later known as the ‘Articles of the Barons’, to which his Great Seal was attached in the meadow at Runnymede on 15 June 1215.
 In return, the barons renewed their oaths of fealty to King John on 19 June 1215, which is when the document Magna Carta was created.

-Currently, there are still 3 parts of the Magna Carta that are still on the statute book in the UK including right to the freedom of the English church, a clause regarding intestacy and one protecting the liberties of the City of London.
+Currently, there are still 3 parts of Magna Carta that are still on the statute book in the UK including right to the freedom of the English Church, a clause regarding intestacy and one protecting the liberties of the City of London.

-The Magna Carta shaped the future of the Monarchy and its extreme power.
-It made the King a less autocratic figure and almost ruling by consent.
+Magna Carta shaped the future of the Monarchy and its extreme power.
+It made the King a less autocratic figure and almost ruled by consent.